usnistgov/SDNist/README.md

 ## Download Data Manually

-1. If the sdnist.report package is not able to download the datasets, you can download them from Github [Diverse Community Excerpts Data](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/diverse_community_excerpts_data.zip).
+1. If the sdnist.report package is not able to download the datasets, you can download them from Github [Diverse Communities Data Excerpts](https://github.com/usnistgov/SDNist/releases/download/v2.0.0/diverse_community_excerpts_data.zip).
 3. Unzip the **diverse_community_excerpts_data.zip** file and move the unzipped **diverse_community_excerpts_data** directory to the **sdnist-project** directory.
 4. Delete the **diverse_community_excerpts_data.zip** file once the data is successfully extracted from the zip.